owenthcarey/local-notes/README.md

-# AI PR Loop with Cursor CLI (Planning ↔ Implementation + Claude Reviews)
+# AI Single-Run with Cursor CLI (Plan → Implement + Claude Reviews)

-This repo boots a headless AI loop using the Cursor CLI to alternate between planning and implementation PRs, and uses a Claude 4.5 model for automated code reviews.
-The system can run on a schedule or be triggered manually.
+This repo runs a single end-to-end cycle when manually triggered: it creates a Planning PR, iterates with AI reviews until merged, then creates an Implementation PR, iterates with reviews until merged, and completes.
+There is no background loop or multi-PR batching.

 ## What you get
 - Planning and implementation guidance via `.cursor/rules/*` consumed by Cursor agent